Yokohama, Japan

 Expats, digital nomads and retirees living in Yokohama responded:

 "Yokohama Japan is an awesome place to live.
 It is pretty quiet here at night when everyone goes home from work so it doesn't feel as crowded as Tokyo.
-The Japanese are kind-hearted and somewhat friendly, they respect your space and are not overtly rude like many other cultures can be," said an expat in Yokohama.
+The Japanese are kind-hearted and somewhat friendly, they respect your space and are not overtly rude like many other cultures can be," commented one expat who moved to Yokohama.

 About the Author